 - Myofunctional appliance and/or therapy to encourage a different swallowing pattern

 Most patients will require a second phase of treatment if they have needed phase-one treatment.
 Once all the teeth have erupted, Dr. McKay, Dr. Gamini or Dr. Safari-Pour can straighten the teeth and detail the bite with traditional braces or Invisalign®.

 Good dental health means more than healthy teeth and gums.
 Ensuring that the teeth and jaws are properly aligned will help to protect the health and longevity of the teeth and bite by preventing unnecessary wear of tooth enamel and or existing restorative and cosmetic dentistry.

 Braces are not just for teens!
 Many adult patients in our practice are choosing to improve their bite and enhance their smiles with traditional metal or porcelain braces.
 Traditional braces are a great choice in cases that require tooth movement to improve the fit and function of the bite as well as improve aesthetics.
 The treatment generally takes about 1-3 years depending on the severity or scope of the treatment.

 Braces have never been better!
 Technology has also greatly improved in this area of dentistry.
 Braces are much smaller these days.
 They move the teeth faster and more accurately and they are easier to keep clean.
-If you have ever thought of improving your smile with braces, talk to Dr. McKay at your regular dental visit to discuss which options might be right for you.
+If you have ever thought of improving your smile with braces, talk to Dr. McKay, Dr. Gamini or Dr. Safari-Pour at your regular dental visit to discuss which options might be right for you.